 There is hereby created a Planning and Zoning Commission to assist the Town Council, in such manner as provided by the Council, in planning the development of the Town.
 Councilmembers, the Mayor, or full-time employees shall not serve on the Planning Commission.
 At least a majority of the membership of the Planning and Zoning Commission shall consist of Primary Residents.
 However, if there is an insufficient number of qualified Primary Residents to fill the open positions or vacancies, then the Town Council may appoint any Town property owner or Town business owner to fill the vacancy.
-The Town Council shall further prescribe by ordinance the powers and duties of the Planning and Zoning Commission, the qualifications of the members, and the appointment procedure.
+The Town Council shall further prescribe by ordinance the powers and duties of the Planning and Zoning Commission shall consist of the members, and the appointment procedure.
+Except that, the membership of the Planning and Zoning Commission shall consist of at least primary residents of the Town.
+[NEED TO REVIST]